wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 Highlights:

 * Convenient Browsing & Searching - Eliminate Extra Clicks And Long Wait Times
-* Inline Product/Order Management - Get Productive Right Away
+* Inline Product/Order/Customer Management - Get Productive Right Away
-* Quick, In-page detail view for Products/Orders
+* Quick, In-page detail view for Products/Orders/Customers
-* Fast And Reliable Batch Updates With Intelligent Update Actions (Pro only)
+* Fast And Reliable Batch Updates With Intelligent Update Actions
-* Customer Management Coming Soon
+* Note: Some of these features are only in Pro version

 == Installation ==